The disclosures required under takeover law as specified by sections 289(4) and 315(4) of the HGB are presented in the following.

 According to German stock corporation law, the Annual General Meeting can, for a maximum of five years, authorize the Board of Management to issue new shares.
 It can also authorize the Board of Management, for a maximum of five years, to issue bonds on the basis of which new shares are to be issued.
 The Annual General Meeting also decides the extent to which shareholders have preemptive rights to the new shares or bonds.
 The highest amount of authorized share capital or contingent capital available for these purposes is determined by Article 4 of the Articles of Association of Volkswagen AG, as amended.

 The Annual General Meeting on April 19, 2012 resolved to authorize the Board of Management, with the consent of the Supervisory Board, to increase the share capital by a total of up to €110.0 million (corresponding to approximately 43 million shares) on one or more occasions up to April 18, 2017 by issuing new ordinary and/or nonvoting preferred bearer shares – including with shareholders’ preemptive rights disapplied – against cash and/or noncash contributions.
 This authorization was exercised in August 2012 with the issuance of one new ordinary bearer share with a notional value of €2.56 as part of the creation of the integrated automotive group with Porsche.
 Additionally, the Board of Management is authorized to increase the share capital by up to a total of €179.4 million on one or more occasions up to December 2, 2014 by issuing new nonvoting preferred shares against cash contributions.
 Furthermore, the share capital can be increased by up to €102.4 million by issuing nonvoting preferred shares, in order to settle the conversion or option rights of holders or creditors of convertible bonds or bonds with warrants to be issued before April 21, 2015.
 This authorization was partially exercised in November 2012 with the issuance of a mandatory convertible note in the amount of €2.5 billion.
-Further details on the authorization to issue new shares and their permitted uses may be found in the .
+Further details on the authorization to issue new shares and their permitted uses may be found in the notes to the consolidated financial statements.

 Opportunities to acquire treasury shares are governed by section 71 of the AktG.
 At the Annual General Meeting on April 19, 2012, the Board of Management was most recently